HiveMQ Edge General Installation Information

 /etc/init.d/hivemq start

-Verify that HiveMQ Edge is running
+Verify HiveMQ Edge is Running

 1. Check if HiveMQ Edge is listening to the default port for MQTT: